- Data Protection Officer

 Right to Object

-You also have the right to object, on grounds relating to your particular situation, at any time to the processing of your personal data based on Art.
-6(1) Letters e or f GDPR; this also applies to profiling based on these provisions.
+You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you.

-You may exercise your right to object free of charge.
+You may exercise this right to object free of charge.

 Commissioned processor: A natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.